sdthaker/sdthaker/README.md

-Hi 👋, I am an enthusiastic intermediate developer who loves to code.
+Hi 👋, myself Soham, an enthusiastic intermediate developer who loves to code.
 Currently having a year of experience in developing basic applications.
 Looking forward to expand my knowledge as I learn new languages and tools.

 * Currently working on `JavaScript` & `C++` based projects using a range of frameworks.
 * Currently learning `JavaScript`(`node.js`, `express.js`, `react.js`, `angular.js` and other popular frameworks), `C++`, `Java`, `MySQL`.